bakhyt/kazakh-extrinsic-plagiarism-detection/3-model-training/README.md

 - Detailed metrics on training and validation losses.
 - Comprehensive evaluations based on accuracy, precision, recall, and F1-score on the validation datasets.

-This structured approach not only benchmarks model performance across languages but also facilitates the selection of the most effective model for deployment in the Kazakh plagiarism detection pipeline.